1729

-This post is part of F# Advent calender.
-Thanks Sergey Tihon for arranging this and giving me chance.
+This post is part of F# Advent calendar.
+Thanks Sergey Tihon for arranging this and giving me the chance.

-First I like to clarify that this was not my original choice for FSAdvent calender.
-I was going to write long post about web, AKKA, api and real time system.
-My current working area.
-But this time’s calender entries are reaching new level and dimension.
-And recent post from Evelina Gabasova is kind of reason behind change.
+First, I'd like to clarify that this was not my original choice for FSAdvent calendar.
+I was going to write a long post about web, AKKA, APIs, and real-time systems—my current working area.
+But this time's calendar entries are reaching new levels and dimensions.
+And a recent post from Evelina Gabasova is kind of the reason behind the change.
 Do read the post and you may like to re-watch Star Wars series.
-Evelina you are super awesome.
-And post was too good.
+Evelina, you are super awesome.
+And the post was too good.

 So, why 1729?

-I have special love for Mathematics.
-Unluckily I never got chance to take formal mathematics training.
-I’m an engineer so know things here and there to solve the problem.
-May be more than others for Physics and Mathematics just because of my love.
-It is so much fun doing them.
+I have a special love for Mathematics.
+Unfortunately, I never got the chance to take formal mathematics training.
+I'm an engineer, so I know things here and there to solve problems.
+Maybe more than others—for Physics and Mathematics especially—just because of my love.
+It's so much fun doing them.

-Enough of back ground noise.
-Let’s have some fun with numbers.
-You can check out wiki page for the story of 1729 number.
+Enough background noise.
+Let's have some fun with numbers.
+You can check out the wiki page for the story of the 1729 number.
 It is the smallest number expressible as the sum of two cubes in two different ways.

-Ok, that is good.
-But I don’t have enough brain power to cross check that.
-And if that is smallest which are others?
+Ok, that's good.
+But I don't have enough brain power to cross check that.
+And if that's the smallest, which are the others?

-So, I decided to find out by self.
-And at midnight I started working on this.
+So, I decided to find out by myself.
+And at midnight, I started working on this.

-My first try was going to question form the result.
-But for some reason Math.Floor (1728.0 ** (1.0/3.0)) is resulting in 11.0.
+My first try was going to question the result.
+But for some reason, Math.Floor (1728.0 ** (1.0/3.0)) is resulting in 11.0.
 I have no idea why.
-It should come 12.0.
-Then I thought how he has arrived to this number.
-It is smallest so he must have started from 1.
+It should come to 12.0.
+Then I thought about how he arrived at this number.
+It's the smallest, so he must have started from 1.

-Here is code snippet.
-I start with sequence of numbers and cube it.
+Here is a code snippet.
+I start with a sequence of numbers and cube it.

 let posNum = seq {1..101}